rh-fran6/aro-deploy-ansible/README.md

 make deploy-mas
 ```

 This command will activate the virtual environment and run the ibm.mas_devops.oneclick_core playbook.
+The MAS roles can also be added to cluster creation role to enable one-click complete environment bootstrap.

 ### 4. Delete Cluster